kenny8062/yeomanda/yeomanda/README.md

 - to get private ssh key --> `cat path_to_key_pair/linux_ec2.pem` at local --> secrets --> used to connect to ec2 instance
 - to generate rsa key pair --> `ssh-keygen -t rsa && cat ~/.ssh/id_rsa.pub` at lunix server --> deploy key
 - private key format should include ----BEGIN ~ END ----
+- how to git pull gitignore file every time...?